plasma-umass/coz/README.md

 "optimizing function X will have effect Y," exactly the measurement developers had assumed they were getting all along.

 More details are available in our [Tech Report (pdf)](https://web.cs.umass.edu/publication/docs/2015/UM-CS-2015-008.pdf).
+A version of this paper will appear at SOSP 2015 in October.

 ## Requirements
 Coz, our prototype causal profiler, runs with unmodified Linux executables.
 Coz requires: